lcreid/rails-bootstrap-forms/README.md

 Bootstrap automatically styles our controls as `block`s.
 This wrapper fixes this defining these selects as `inline-block` and a width of `auto`.

-### Submit Buttons
+## Submit Buttons

-The `btn btn-secondary` css classes are automatically added to your submit buttons.
+The `btn btn-secondary` CSS classes are automatically added to your submit buttons.

 ```erb